 During the workshop your students will produce a 2 minute podcast.
 It's hard to tell a story that quickly, so they'll need to use their words carefully.
-If you prefer, they could write just part of a story: a chapter or scene, or produce part of a non-fiction podcast.
+It doesn't need to be the whole story - it could be one chapter, or an excerpt, of a longer piece they've been working on.